Chapter 1501:13-12 Underground Operations; Subsidence Control

 (3) Written notification that the permittee feels that repair or restoration measures are not technologically feasible.
 If repair or restoration measures are not desired by the owner of a structure or if repair or restoration measures are not technologically feasible, describe other mitigatory measures to be taken as provided for in this rule.

-(H) If and when subsidence causes material damage to structures or facilities not listed in paragraphs (J)(1) to (J)(3) of this rule, and if the permittee has not reached an agreement with the owner of the structures or facilities:
+(H) If and when subsidence causes material damage to any non-commercial building or occupied residential dwelling and structures related thereto that existed at the time of mining, and if the permittee has not reached an agreement with the owner of the structure:

 (2) The permittee or operator shall fully perform the obligations specified in any plan submitted in accordance with paragraph (H)(1) of this rule within the time period stated in the plan, provided that the surface owner does not prevent the permittee or operator from performing his or her obligations under the plan; and